marko-knoebl/slides/sections/react/30-immutable-state-en.md

 ## Immutable state

-When `setState` is called, React will compare the object the old state points to with the object the new state points to
+When `setState` is called, React will compare:

+- the object the old state points to
+- the object the new state points to

 If the old state and the new state reference the same object (even if it has changed), the component will not be rerendered.